Statement on Antisemitism

 Standing Strong Together Against Hate

-Between December 2018 and May 2019, the Federation convened a diverse group of 27 Jewish communal professionals from 18 organizations to craft the community-wide consensus statement on antisemitism (see below).
-The purpose of this statement is to help non-Jewish leaders build greater understanding and awareness of antisemitism and be stronger allies in the fight against it.
+In 2019, the Federation convened a diverse group of Jewish communal professionals to create a community-wide statement on antisemitism (see below).
+The purpose of this statement is to help non-Jewish leaders build a greater understanding of antisemitism and be stronger allies in the fight against it.
+46 Jewish organizations signed this statement because they believe antisemitism is too troubling to go unopposed and because, in acting together, we can stand strong against hate.

-• Support the Puget Sound Jewish Community Statement on Antisemitism;
+• Support the Puget Sound Jewish Community Statement on Antisemitism

-• Learn about the Jewish people and antisemitism;
+• Learn about the Jewish people and antisemitism

-• Name and condemn acts of antisemitism;
+• Name and condemn acts of antisemitism

-• Advocate for policy solutions to combat antisemitism and improve the understanding, prevention of, and response to incidents of antisemitism in schools and other public entities;
+• Advocate for policy solutions to combat antisemitism and improve the understanding, prevention of, and response to incidents of antisemitism in schools and other public entities

 • Show solidarity with the Jewish community by showing up—both in times of joy and tragedy.